 Yet how can we tell our children to get off social media, when we ourselves are regularly updating our feeds, when social media has become a key tool for work, and for many a way to make money?

-The jury is still out on the dangers of smartphones, tablets and excessive use of technology & to be fair Skype and Facebook have dramatically changed the way we communicate with friends and family around the world, making it easier for us to stay in touch.
+The jury is still out on the dangers of smartphones, tablets and excessive use of technology & to be fair Zoom and Facebook have dramatically changed the way we communicate with friends and family around the world, making it easier for us to stay in touch.

 Social media can help us stay connected and engaged with likeminded businesses & has opened up a world of exciting information at the touch of button.
 For kids it can aid research, homework and course work, can give them a sense of achievement, while also allowing them to express themselves and if used positively, it’s a miracle.